VorpalBlade/paketkoll/doc/src/konfigkoll/installation.md

 `cargo install` from crates.io is not recommended (it will work, but you won't get shell completion nor man pages).

-There are two binaries of interest:
+There are three binaries of interest:

 * `konfigkoll` - The main binary that will apply and save your configuration.
-* `konfigkoll_rune` - This provides LSP language server for the scripting language ([Rune]) used in konfigkoll. as well as some generic Rune utilities (such as auto-formatting code, though that has limitations currently).
+* `konfigkoll-rune` - This provides LSP language server for the scripting language ([Rune]) used in konfigkoll. as well as some generic Rune utilities (such as auto-formatting code, though that has limitations currently).
+* `paketkoll` - A query tool similar to `debsums`.
+Parts of it's code is also used in konfigkoll, and as such they are maintained in the same git repository.

 To build from source: